Forge Ahead: Sydney’s Metal Work Future for Skilled Craftsmen

 Industry Growth

-• The metal fabrication industry is poised for healthy growth in 2024, driven by the increasing global demand for metal products across various sectors.
-The market size of metal fabrication is set to reach USD $21.38 Billion by 2024.
+In 2024, the metal fabrication industry is projected to experience strong growth, fueled by rising global demand for metal products across various sectors.
+The market size is expected to reach USD $21.38 billion by the end of the year.

 Employment and Wage Trends